 Participation in a gang under Penal Code 186.22 PC is a wobbler offense that can be filed as a misdemeanor or a felony.
 As a misdemeanor, it carries a sentence of up to one year in jail.
 As a felony, it carries up to 3 years in jail or prison.

-- two gang members commit assault with a deadly weapon.
+- two gang members commit a violent crime such as assault with a deadly weapon.

 - a non-gang member carjacking another person for the benefit of a gang.